-To find out more about corgis and how they fit into families, read on.
-This article fully examines whether or not corgis are good family dogs, as well as how to take care of your pet Corgi.
+To find out more about Corgis and how they fit into families, read on.
+This article fully examines whether or not Corgis are good family dogs, as well as how to take care of your pet Corgi.
 Let’s get the scoop about this cute dog breed.
-Are Corgis good dogs for families?

 Are Corgis Good for Families?

-If you have children, you’re probably looking for a gentle and nonaggressive breed, even around rambunctious young.
+If you have children, you’re probably looking for a gentle and non-aggressive breed, even around rambunctious young children.
 Corgis are not very aggressive, but they were bred as herding dogs.
 This means that they want to herd other animals and young children by nature.
 They may even nip at children’s heels to try to get them where they want to go.

-With this in mind, corgis are not recommended for households with children under the age of 5.
-Even though the corgis are not trying to be outright aggressive, you don’t want a herding dog to hurt or scare your young child accidentally.
+With this in mind, Corgis are not recommended for households with children under the age of five.
+Even though the Corgis are not trying to be outright aggressive, you don’t want a herding dog to hurt or scare your young child accidentally.

-Once your child is over the age of 5, corgis are a great breed.
+Once your child is over the age of five, Corgis are a great breed.
 This dog is loyal and very playful, making them a great breed for children and adults alike.
-If your child is still young but over the age of 5, make sure to supervise any playtime to ensure that the corgi isn’t trying to herd the child.
+If your child is still young, make sure to supervise any playtime to ensure that the dog isn’t trying to herd the child.

 Corgis are generally good with other pets.
-Because corgis were bred to be herding dogs, they can be a bit territorial and standoffish to other dogs and cats they don’t know.
-With that being said, corgis tend to love other animal playmates, such as cats and dogs.
+Because they were bred to be herding dogs, they can be a bit territorial and standoffish to other dogs and cats they don’t know.
+With that being said, Corgis still tend to love other animal playmates, such as cats and dogs.

 Barking is something that many people don’t like.
 Corgis aren’t necessarily yappy, but they bark more than other breeds.
 They will especially bark to alert you whenever another animal or stranger comes on your property.
-This makes them great watchdogs, perfect for families.
+This makes them great watchdogs that are perfect for families.

-Additionally, corgis can bark whenever they become anxious, which is a bit more troublesome.
-You can train your corgis from a young age to respond better to being alone and nervous, but we will talk about this more in the next section.
+Additionally, they can bark whenever they become anxious, which is a bit more troublesome.
+You can train your Corgi from a young age to respond better to being alone and nervous, but we will talk about this more in the next section.

 Taking Care of Your Corgi

-In addition to looking at how corgis get along with other people and animals, you need to look at the care requirements before selecting a breed.
+In addition to looking at how Corgis get along with other people and animals, you need to look at the care requirements before selecting a breed.
 Certain breeds require more attention and care than others.
-It’s essential to select a dog that you can provide adequate attention and love.
+It’s essential to select a dog that you can provide adequate attention and love to.

-In comparison to other breeds, corgis need moderate exercise but a lot of mental stimulation.
-This breed can also be hard-headed or stubborn, meaning you need to properly train them as soon as you welcome a corgi into your home.
+In comparison to other breeds, Corgis need moderate exercise but a lot of mental stimulation.
+This breed can also be hard-headed or stubborn, meaning you need to properly train them as soon as you welcome one into your home.

-Luckily, it’s not very hard to get corgis to exercise.
+Luckily, it’s not very hard to get them to exercise.
 This breed is very fast, despite their small body frame.
 This means that they love chasing items and running around in the yard.

-Whereas corgis do not need a lot of physical exercise, they need much more mental stimulation than other breeds.
+Whereas Corgis do not need a lot of physical exercise, they need much more mental stimulation than other breeds.
 This dog will get bored very quickly, causing them to partake in destructive behaviors.
-It’s a great idea to find interactive toys for your corgi to keep them stimulated, even when you aren’t around.
+It’s a great idea to find interactive toys for your dog to keep them stimulated, even when you aren’t around.

 Are Corgis Good Dogs for Families?
 Final Verdict

-Corgis are good family dogs if you have children over the age of 5 and are willing to put in the time, effort, and possibly money to train them and give them the attention they need thoroughly.
-If you follow these rules of thumb, you will have a really great experience with a corgi.
+Corgis are good family dogs if you have children over the age of five and are willing to put in the time, effort, and possibly money to train them and give them the attention they need.
+If you follow these rules of thumb, you will have a really great experience with a Corgi.

-On the other hand, you should opt for a different breed if you have children under the age of 5 or you don’t want to train the corgi.
+On the other hand, you should opt for a different breed if you have children under the age of five or you don’t want to train them.
 More so, select a different breed if you don’t intend on being home very often.
-Other than that, a corgi will make a great addition to just about any household.
+Other than that, a Corgi will make a great addition to just about any household.

 You might also be interested in: